sirech/homepage2/src/pages/articles/2021-01-16-setting-up-oauth-for-grafana-with-auth0/index.md

 api_url = $__env{AUTH0_HOST}/userinfo
 ```

 I **definitely** don't want to store the credentials in the code.
 Luckily, we can use [variable expansion](https://grafana.com/docs/grafana/latest/administration/configuration/#env-provider) to inject those values from the outside.
 That spares us from templating the configuration.
 Nicely done, Grafana.
-We can pass those values with `docker-compose`:
+Let's orchestrate it with `docker-compose`:

 <!-- grafana-docker-compose -->
 ```yaml